RHEPDS/RH-AdvClustMgmt/README.md

 10:15		RHACM Overview and Architecture Part 1

-11:00		BREAK
+10:50		BREAK

-11:15		RHACM Overview and Architecture Part 2
+11:00		RHACM Overview and Architecture Part 2

 12:00		BREAK

-13:30		Installing ACM on a OpenShift Cluster
+13:00		Installing ACM on a OpenShift Cluster

 14:00		Installing and configuring RHACM on a OpenShift Cluster (LIVE)

-14:30		Break

-14:45		Installing a 2nd Cluster on a HyperScaler with RHACM
+14:00		Installing a 2nd Cluster on a HyperScaler with RHACM

-15:00		RHACM Whats New / Whats coming

-15:45		Intro into LAB / HomeWork
+14:15		Intro into LAB / HomeWork

 		Red Hat Advanced Cluster Management HandsOn